 Verified for macOS Tahoe 26.2

-Fix Guide: Photoshop & Adobe Apps Crashing on macOS Tahoe
+How to Fix Photoshop & Adobe Apps Crashing in macOS Tahoe 26.2

 Symptom: Adobe Photoshop, Premiere, or Illustrator crashes immediately upon launch on macOS Tahoe.
 Or, you receive a "scratch disk full" error despite having plenty of space.